Frequently Asked Questions

 Is this covered by insurance or Medicare?

-No, it is not covered by Medicare typically it is not covered by most insurance companies.
-However, Health Savings Plan (HSP) cards are accepted
+No, it is not covered by Medicare, typically it is not covered by most insurance companies.
+However, Health Savings Plan (HSP) cards are accpeted.

 NOTICE OF PRIVACY PRACTICES